phylotastic/datelife/cran-comments.md

 ## New submission v0.6.7
-This is a new submission adter the package was archived because of an unavailable dependecy.
+This is a new submission, package was archived on CRAN after because of an unavailable dependecy, `phylocomr`.
-The dependecy is availabel again, and I have made a couple update to the package:
+The dependecy is available again, and I have made a couple updates to the package:

 * added vignette for bold data workflow (precomputed, so cache folder is buildignored)
 * added some warnings when using random age for the root